 Department of Speech-Language Pathology and Audiology

-Please note: The Department of Speech-Language Pathology and Audiology does not offer pre-requisite/600-level courses.
+Please note: Hunter College and the Department of Speech-Language Pathology and Audiology do not offer pre-requisite/600-level courses in Speech-Language Pathology.
 Click here for further details.

 Welcome to the Department of Speech-Language Pathology and Audiology.
 The Department is housed at the Brookdale Health Science campus of Hunter College, City University of New York (CUNY).
 The master of science education degree curriculum in speech-language pathology at Hunter College, City University of New York, is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association National Office, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
 The accreditation is valid through 2018

 Speech-Language Pathology and Audiology are disciplines concerned with communication processes of all people across the lifespan.
 Graduate degrees are required to work in either field.

 This website is designed to answer all questions any prospective student may have.
 Typical one-on-one advisement and tours are not available at this time.
 Due to time constraints and the large influx of questions, all inquiries requesting a meeting with a department advisor and/or a tour will be referred back to this website.

 Hunter College offers a curriculum leading to a Master of Science (MS) degree in Speech-Language Pathology.
 The following pages of this website will help answer questions for prospective students interested in the MS degree.